Circle actions and Suspension operations on Smooth manifolds: Properties of the suspensions

-\textbf{3.4.} \textbf{Invariants of }$\Sigma _{i}M$\textbf{.} We conclude this section by\ expressing the topological invariants (i.e. homology, cohomology, characteristic classes) of the suspensions $\Sigma _{i}N$\ in term of that of $N$.
-Recall that \textsl{the reduced suspension} $SX$ of a CW-complex $X$ is the quotient space $S^{1}\times X/(S^{1}\vee X)$ \cite[ p.223]{Ha}.
+We conclude this section by\ expressing the topological invariants (i.e. the integral homology, cohomology, and characteristic classes) of the suspensions $\Sigma _{i}N$\ in term of that of $N$.
+Recall that \textsl{the reduced suspension} $SX$ of a CW-complex $X$ is the quotient space $ S^{1}\times X/(S^{1}\vee X)$ \cite[p.223]{Ha}.
 Let $\widetilde{H_{\ast }}$ (resp. $\widetilde{H^{\ast }}$) denotes the reduced homology (resp. cohomology) of topological spaces.

-\textbf{Proposition 3.9.} \textsl{The homology and cohomology of the suspensions }$\Sigma _{i}N$\textsl{\ have the following presentations}
+\textbf{Proposition 4.3.} \textsl{The homology and cohomology of the suspensions }$\Sigma _{i}N$\textsl{\ have the following presentations}

-\begin{enumerate} \item[(3.5)] $H_{\ast }(\Sigma _{i}N)=\widetilde{H_{\ast }}(SN)\oplus H_{\ast }(N-\left\{ x_{0}\right\} )$;
+\begin{enumerate} \item[(4.2)] $H_{\ast }(\Sigma _{i}N)=\widetilde{H_{\ast }}(SN)\oplus H_{\ast }(N-\left\{ x_{0}\right\} )$;

-\item[(3.6)] $H^{\ast }(\Sigma _{i}N)=\widetilde{H^{\ast }}(SN)\oplus H^{\ast }(N-\left\{ x_{0}\right\} )$. \end{enumerate}
+\item[(4.3)] $H^{\ast }(\Sigma _{i}N)=\widetilde{H^{\ast }}(SN)\oplus H^{\ast }(N-\left\{ x_{0}\right\} )$. \end{enumerate}